trived76/Waste-segregation-end2end/README.md

-# Waste-segregation-end2end
+# Robobin-end2end

 Birth for this repository.
-Following things need to be updated.
+Following things need to be uploaded.

 ## Pre-processing:
 Upload files from your local directory.